 - Social workers need to understand where and when to signpost to highly specialist legal advice, and do so speedily.
 Legal aid is not a prohibited public fund, and therefore migrant children and families have the right to legal advice and representation by a legal aid lawyer, if they require it.

 - It is not social work's role to check, or pass judgement on anyone's immigration status or deny support to children and families or vulnerable adults who are destitute and homeless on this basis.
-It's their role, foremost, to protect and promote welfare.
-Whilst social workers may require to consider immigration status as a relevant factor in conducting human rights assessment, this must be done alongside a full holistic assessment of needs and resources.
+It is their role, foremost, to protect and promote welfare.
+Whilst social workers may be required to consider immigration status as a relevant factor in conducting human rights assessment, this must be done alongside a full holistic assessment of needs and resources.
 Social workers also need to consider whether they would be breaching rights legislation if they were to refuse support.

 - Social workers are prohibited by law from offering immigration advice (unless they are specially accredited to do so by the Office of the Immigration Services Commissioner).

-- It needs to be acknowledged that there is real fear and mistrust of social services within migrant communitites.
+- It needs to be acknowledged that there is real fear and mistrust of social services within migrant communities.

 - Inter-agency working matters: with trusted voluntary/charitable organisations and advocates; with housing, to ensure children and families are signposted to those who can help them to prevent homelessness, destitution and further trauma.